NotYetFound404/programming-journey/README.md

 # Today's Snippet:

 I wrote a cointegration-based pairs trading strategy in R with a backtest using synthetic data!
+Started a mbs pricing project with synth data

 # Why This Repo?